GabrieleGhisleni/EnergyProject/README.md

 docker pull docker.pkg.github.com/gabrieleghisleni/energyproject/energy:latest
 ```

-We suggest creating a fresh directory where the following structure should be replicated:
+We suggest to create a fresh directory where the following structure should be replicated:

 ```
 ## Directory's tree